djhavert/js2docs/docs/tutorial/getting-access.md

 ### Allocation Managers (Optional)
 By default, only the PI will be an *allocation manager*.
 If you wish to delegate management to somebody else in your project, you can add them as an allocation manager.
 Allocation Managers can submit management requests (extensions, supplements, adding users, etc.) in support of the project on your behalf.

-To add an allocation manager, click **+ADD ALLOCATION MANAGER**, then search for the users (by their ACCESS ID) you want to add.
+To add an allocation manager, click "**+ADD ALLOCATION MANAGER**", then search for the users (by their ACCESS ID) you want to add.
 You can add multiple users at once.
-When you are done selecting all the users you want, click **SAVE CHANGES**.
+When you are done selecting all the users you want, click "**SAVE CHANGES**".

 ### Adding Users to a Resource
-To add a user to your resource(s), click **+ADD USERS TO RESOURCES**, then search for the users (by their ACCESS ID) you want to add.
+To add a user to your resource(s), click "**+ADD USERS TO RESOURCES**", then search for the users (by their ACCESS ID) you want to add.
 You can add multiple users at once.
 When you are done selecting all the users you want, uncheck any resources that you *don't* want those users to get access to.
-Finally, click **SAVE CHANGES**.
+Finally, click "**SAVE CHANGES**".

 If you are following along with this guide, then you will only have one resource that you can add users to, *Indiana Jetstream2*.
 If at a later date you decide to add more resources, you will have to repeat this step to add users to those resources.
 Users will **not** automatically get access to new resources you exchange credits for.